PublicAPIs-dev/intuit-api/docs/schema-entities/time.md

 ## Filter support:

-You can choose to **query by dateRange** (as shown above) or query for all bills by removing the filter.
+You can choose to **query by dateRange** by including dateRange in the filter.

 ```
 {